Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Bounds on proportion of spherical triangular holes

 \begin{lemma} Let $O$ be a point inside a spherical triangular hole and $l$ denote the great circle distance between $O$ and its closest neighbour, then $R_s < l \leq R\arccos \sqrt{[1+2\cos(R_c/R)]/3}$. \end{lemma}

 The proof is similar as that of Lemma \ref{lemmaCR}.

-Since we assume nodes are distributed on $\mathbb{S}^2$ according to a homogeneous Poisson point process with intensity $\lambda$, any point has the same probability to be inside a spherical triangular hole.
+Since nodes are assumed to be distributed on $\mathbb{S}^2$ according to a homogeneous Poisson point process with intensity $\lambda$, any point has the same probability to be inside a spherical triangular hole.
 This probability in a homogeneous setting is also equal to the proportion of the area of spherical triangular holes.

 We use spherical coordinates $(R, \theta, \varphi)$ to denote points on $\mathbb{S}^2$ with radius $R$, where $\theta$ is polar angle and $\varphi$ is azimuth angle.
-We consider the probability of the point $N$ with spherical coordinates $(R, 0, 0)$ being inside a spherical triangular hole.
+Without loss of generality, we consider the probability of the point $N$ with spherical coordinates $(R, 0, 0)$ being inside a spherical triangular hole.
 Since the communication radius of each sensor is at most $R_c$, only the nodes within $R_c$ from the point $N$ can contribute to the spherical triangle which bounds a spherical triangular hole containing $N$.
 Therefore, we only need to consider the Poisson point process constrained on the spherical cap $C(N, R_c)$ which is also a homogeneous Poisson process with intensity $\lambda$, where $C(N, R_c)$ denotes the spherical cap centered at point $N$ and the maximum great circle distance between $N$ and points on the spherical cap is $R_c$.
 We denote this process as $\Phi$.
 In addition, $T(x, y, z)$ denotes the property that the point $N$ is inside the spherical triangular hole bounded by the spherical triangle with points $x, y, z$ as vertices.
 When $n_0, n_1, n_2$ are points of the process $\Phi$, $T(n_0, n_1, n_2)$ is also used to denote the event that the spherical triangle formed by the nodes $n_0, n_1, n_2$ bounds a spherical triangular hole containing the point $N$.
 In addition, we use $T'(n_0, n_1, n_2)$ to denote the event that the nodes $n_0, n_1, n_2$ can not form a spherical triangle which bounds a spherical triangular hole containing the point $N$.

 Let $\tau_0 = \tau_0(\Phi)$ be the node in the process $\Phi$ which is closest to the point $N$.
 There are two cases for the point $N$ to be inside a spherical triangular hole.
 The first case is that the node $\tau_0$ can contribute to a spherical triangle which bounds a spherical triangular hole containing the point $N$.
 The second case is that the node $\tau_0$ can not contribute to any spherical triangle which bounds a spherical triangular hole containing the point $N$ but other three nodes can form a spherical triangle which bounds a spherical triangular hole containing the point $N$.
 So the probability that the point $N$ is inside a spherical triangular hole can be defined as